-Go to Portmagee.
-Waterville, it’s fab down there.
-Apparently it’s like a different world once you pass over the mountains to south Kerry.
+Go to Portmagee Waterville* it’s fab down there.
+Apparently, it’s like a different world once you pass over the mountains to south Kerry.

-If you’re feeling prepared for it, go climb Ireland’s highest peak – Carantouhil.
+If you’re feeling prepared for it, go climb Ireland’s highest peak – Carrauntoohil.
 Get good advice on your route beforehand and make sure to be prepared for everything.
-Each year on the summer solstice, there is a group that organises a night hike, to see dawn of the longest day of the year at the summit.
+Each year on the summer solstice, there is a group that organizes a night hike, to see the dawn of the longest day of the year at the summit.
 It’s an amazing experience and nice having a guide too.
 But I was in no way prepared for how hard coming back DOWN would be!
 Hard on the knees.
 Walking stick things wouldn’t go astray 😉 As youthful and sprightly as we all are.

 Last but not least, ask any local what they’d recommend you go see nearby.
-They’ll know if any cliffs have disappeared due to erosion recently, if new places have opened up etc so always your best advice.
+They’ll know if any cliffs have disappeared due to erosion recently if new places have opened up etc so always your best advice.

 Making friends in Kerry